This is a guide to converting the Peco Turntable ( OO Gauge ) LK-55 to have always on power through 360 deg rotation – useful for Sound Locos.

 this is the end result…

-To isolate it against the Stepper motor, you can use a 5mm-5mm coupler, and use two shrink maps to isolate the brass rod from the coupler – or use a Plum Jaw style Coupler.
+To isolate it against the Stepper motor, you can use a 5mm-5mm coupler, and use two heat shrink wraps to isolate the brass rod from the coupler – or use a Plum Jaw style Coupler.